-These questions are the very thing that cause people to allow their negative emotions to take over and begin to snowball.
-When a person’s brain is distressed it begins to spin in a circle, the circle then becomes a spiral, the spiral gains centrifugal force and this then takes on critical mass, which leads it to going out of control and into depression, anger, resentment, and worse!
+These questions are the very thing that causes people to allow their negative emotions to take over and begin to snowball.
+When a person’s brain is distressed it begins to spin in a circle.
+The circle then becomes a spiral.
+Then the spiral gains centrifugal force and takes on critical mass, which leads it to go out of control.
+Then it enters into depression, anger, resentment, and worse!

 Let’s move on to the positive now and ask the question, “What are the questions you should be asking?”
 By the way…Great question!

 - “What opportunities is this change in circumstance opening up for me?”